 One of the biggest challenges in responsive web design (RWD) is presenting tabular data.
 Large

-tables with lots of columns don't fit on smaller screens and there isn't a simple way to
+tables containing lots of columns simply don't fit on smaller screens and there is no

-re-format the table content with CSS and media queries for an acceptable presentation.
+easy way to reformat the table content with CSS and media queries for an acceptable

-To address this, our framework offers column based solution (column hiding) and row
+visual display.
+To address this, our framework offers a column-based solution (column

-based solution (pop-ins) for presenting tables responsively and both options are
+hiding) and row-based solution (pop-ins) for displaying tables responsively and both

-On mobile, we know that we do not have enough space to show all these columns.
-Now, we
+On mobile devices, we know that we won't have enough space to show all these columns, so we

-should decide which columns are important.
-Let's say
+need to ask ourselves which columns are most important.
+Let's say:

 - Product and Price are most important.
 So they should never be hidden.

-- Supplier, Dimensions and Weight are not particularly important, so we
+- Supplier, Dimensions and Weight are not particularly important, so we'll